google/WebFundamentals/src/content/en/updates/2018/06/more-native-echo-cancellation.md

 described above.
 This is the same command line flag as in the previous trial; on Chrome M68 it will enable the new functionality.
-Enabling the new origin trial will only activate the new functionality &ndash; it will not trigger the previous trial in older version of Chrome.
+Enabling the new origin trial will only activate the new functionality &ndash; it will not trigger the previous trial in older versions of Chrome.

 ### Filing feedback